 I caught it, and this was the issue.
 From there our team was able to trace back logs and see things being sent subtly to a remote URL.

 When the FBI investigated, the hosting company where the URL routed to did a series of redirects touching nearly every continent.., we ultimately found the company where the last hop ended, but it was a dead end.
 The billing info for the company in question was paid in untraceable cryptocurrency with a made-up name.
 The hosting company had already closed the cloud account and had wiped everything.
 The virtual space had long since been swallowed back up and reprovisioned 10 different ways.

 No group claimed credit.
-Usually an anonymous hacking group of some sort would usually claim responsibility for high-profile hacks.
+Usually an unidentifiable hacking group of some sort would usually claim responsibility for high-profile hacks.
 But there had been nothing like this before that killed thousands of people at once.